-SPCA advocates that birds must only be kept as companions when a person has the knowledge, ability, and means to meet their physical, health, and behavioural needs.
+SPCA advocates that birds must only be kept as companions when a person has the knowledge, ability, and means to provide them with a Good Life where they experience positive welfare and their physical, health and behavioural needs are met.

 The ownership of birds requires specialised knowledge of the particular species.
 SPCA advocates that people only acquire birds if they are able and willing to care for them properly throughout their lives.
 Adequate research, preparation, facilities, equipment, specialised veterinary care, and time are needed for the ownership of all bird species in order to meet their complex biological, environmental, and behavioural needs.

 The vast majority of birds are social species.
 Birds kept in captivity often do not have the same opportunity for the physical and mental stimulation that suitable companionship in an adequate environment brings.
 Companion birds should be provided with the companionship of other birds of appropriate species, in accordance with the needs of their species, and the individual bird.

 SPCA opposes keeping birds in cages where they are unable to properly exercise and fly.

 Companion birds, including those born in captivity, retain the basic instincts and needs of their wild ancestors.
 Birds must be provided with the opportunity to fly each day in accordance with the needs of their species.
 Birds need to be provided with enrichments that they can fly to and actively manipulate.